HiggsBoson3310/F2PyDdemo/README.md

 Othr tests involve sanity checks for the Dalgarno Lewis radial function (test0), Table 1 from the Sadeghpour et al paper cited above (test1), a test on the continuity of the Greens function in energy for fixed values of r and r prime (testgf).

-References:
+References:\n
 [1] Sadeghpour, H. R., & Dalgarno, A. (1992).
 Rayleigh and Raman Scattering by Hydrogen and Caesium.
-Journal of Physics B: Atomic, Molecular and Optical Physics, 25(22), 4801–4809
+Journal of Physics B: Atomic, Molecular and Optical Physics, 25(22), 4801–4809 \n
 [2] McNamara et al. (2018).
 Efficient calculation of Rayleigh and Raman scattering.
-Physical Review A, 98(4)
+Physical Review A, 98(4) \n